What Are the Best Internet Alternatives to DSL?

 Satellite Internet

 Satellite internet is the most accessible type of service.
 If you have an unobstructed view of the sky, satellite internet is available to you.
 For this reason, satellite internet is ideal for those in remote and rural locations.
-It often is the only internet service in these areas.
+In some places, it is the only internet option.

 Though it is the most widely available service, it is also the slowest and laggiest.
+It relies on line of sight from your satellite dish to a satellite, or group of satellites, orbiting the earth, making it prone to weather disturbances and other obstructions.
 Download speeds can reach about 100 Mbps, and upload speeds can be as low as 3 Mbps.
-It relies on line of sight from your satellite dish to a satellite, or group of satellites, orbiting the earth, making it prone to weather disturbances and other obstructions.
+However, Starlink delivers speeds up to 200 Mbps, but it is the most expensive satellite internet option.

 Pros of Satellite Internet